 - Include documentation that appropriate administrative processes have been exhausted

 CEPH will not accept anonymous complaints.
 Also note that CEPH is not a mediator of disputes within an institution and it is unlikely to get involved in disputes related to grades or other issues that can be resolved on an individual basis.
-CEPH’s Accreditation Procedures (p.
-32) provide more information about the formal complaint process.
-Anonymous complaints pertaining to accreditation matters are retained and, depending on the circumstances and the nature and severity of the complaint, as determined by the CEPH Executive Director and/or the CEPH Administrative Committee, may be forwarded to the dean, program director or program leader for a response.
+CEPH’s Accreditation Procedures provide more information about the formal complaint process.
+Anonymous complaints pertaining to accreditation matters are retained and, depending on the circumstances and the nature and severity of the complaint, as determined by the CEPH Executive Director and/or the CEPH Executive Committee, may be forwarded to the dean, program director or program leader for a response.